Polarbirds/polarbirdshub/README.md

-# A bub for polarbids.com
+# A hub for polarbids.com
 This repo is the flask-project of polarbirds.com.